kritscher33/Battleship-Project/README.md

 Independently completed in summer 2022, following directions from a similar UCLA class project.

-More details are available as comments within files.
+More details are available as comments within files. bean